 Pesticides are the last group of integrated pest management methods.
 When other components don’t work, chemical pest control takes place.
 They are usually much more powerful and effective but, on the other hand, can pose a risk to health.
 We can divide the pesticides into the following groups according to the type of pest they eradicate:

 - Bactericides against bacteria;

 However, there are two main categories of pesticides based on their ingredients:

-So, the integrated pest management program aims to minimise the use of pesticides as they can be unsafe to humans and pets.
-This is why it’s not recommended for you to do it by yourself.
+So, the integrated pest management program aims to minimise the use of pesticides as they can be unsafe for humans and pets.
+This is why it’s not recommended that you do it by yourself.
 Instead, an expert and certified pest controller should execute the treatment with chemicals.